 Yankee Village Property Restoration (275 Route 28)

+The property was purchased using Community Preservation Act funds and grant funds from the state Division of Conservation Services’ Parkland Acquisitions and Renovations for Communities (PARC) Program.
 Demolition of the motel removed almost an acre of concrete hardscape and buildings, and eliminated associated stormwater and septic system discharges to Mill Creek, bringing significant water quality benefits to Mill Creek.
-Plans are now being finalized to restore the property.
+Restoration plans are underway.